-where x is the master positions at which the corresponding slave must be engaged.
+where x,y,z,w are the master positions at which the corresponding slaves must be engaged.

 If the value of any parameter is outside the range of one cycle, the cam engages immediately.
 When the cam is engaged, the slave position is redefined, modulo one cycle.